-Lawsuits against Tobacco Companies
+Lawsuits Against Tobacco Companies

 As a result, people developed lung cancer and other diseases.
 However, early lawsuits against tobacco companies failed as tobacco companies disputed claims that cigarettes are harmful to health and hid evidence that proved that they knew otherwise.
-Plaintiffs only started to win cases against tobacco companies when evidence proving that tobacco companies had knowledge of the dangers of cigarette companies for years and hid it.
+Plaintiffs only started to win cases against tobacco companies once evidence arose proving that tobacco companies had knowledge of the dangers of cigarette companies for years and had hidden it.

-Lawsuit against Alcohol Companies
+A Lawsuit Against Alcohol Companies

-On the contrary, in the Idaho alcohol case the plaintiffs acknowledge that it is commonly known that alcohol is addictive.
-However, the Idaho plaintiffs contend that alcohol use presents dangers beyond what is commonly known and the alcohol companies failed to warn of these dangers.
-The danger is that there is a segment of the population that is predisposed to alcohol addiction and even one drink may lead to addiction.
+On the contrary, in the Idaho alcohol case the plaintiffs acknowledged that it was commonly known that alcohol is addictive.
+However, the Idaho plaintiffs contended that alcohol use presents dangers beyond what is commonly known and the alcohol companies failed to warn of these dangers.
+The argument is that there is a segment of the population that is predisposed to alcohol addiction and even one drink may lead to addiction.

 A Flawed Argument?

 The flaw in this argument is that it is impractical for alcohol companies to create a warning label that would adequately address all of the possible dangers that could affect people based on their genetic makeup.
-In January, 2014, the United States District Court for the District of Idaho dismissed the complaint with prejudice.
-However, the questions remain as to the impact of known dangers that could potentially affect only a small portion of the population.
-What duty should a company have to warn in this type of case?
+In January 2014, the United States District Court for the District of Idaho dismissed the complaint with prejudice.
+However, questions still remain as to the impact of known dangers that could potentially affect only a small portion of the population.
+What duty should a company have to warn of in this type of case?

 Alcohol addiction can increase the likelihood of drunk driving accidents.
-If you feel you have an addiction to alcohol or any other substance please seek help in your area.
+If you feel that you have an addiction to alcohol or any other substance please seek help in your area.